-Ensure you include both the number and percentage of cases meeting each standard.
-Make it clear what number you are taking a percentage of as your 'n' number may change for each standard, e.g. 45/50 (90%).
+Ensure you include both the number and percentage of cases meeting each standard, as well as the 'n' number (i.e. the number of patients audited for each standard), e.g. 45/50 (90%).

 Data may be presented as pie charts or bar graphs.
 Be selective in your use of charts; only illustrate the key findings in this way so as not to overburden readers.
 Use the most appropriate chart for each piece of data, e.g. pie charts to show proportions, or bar charts for easy comparisons.
-Quote both raw figures and percentages in the chart where possible.
-Where you can only have one or the other, pie charts should have the raw figures as a label by each segment, rather than percentages, as this chart is designed to visually show proportions (percentages).
-Charts showing only percentages should be accompanied by a table showing the raw figures; these will be needed when it comes to re-auditing and comparing results.
+In reports, charts should be accompanied by a table showing the raw figures; these will be needed when it comes to re-auditing and comparing results.

 IMPORTANT: Individual healthcare staff should not be identifiable in your report.
-Clinical audit should not be used as a 'witch hunt'.
 If, for example, you are comparing the results of three consultant firms, you could call them A, B and C. For confidentiality reasons it is also important that patients are not identified.